Texas Foster Family Association By-laws & Constitution

 DUTIES: The duties of the members of the Board of Directors shall be:

-1. To interpret and enforce the provisions of these bylaws.
+A. To interpret and enforce the provisions of these bylaws.

-2. To promote, by attitude and action, constructive social action needed to cause changes and improvements in child welfare systems and in the legislation pertaining to all children and families.
+B. To promote, by attitude and action, constructive social action needed to cause changes and improvements in child welfare systems and in the legislation pertaining to all children and families.

-5. To cooperate with other organizations which have similar objectives, in whole or in part, to those of this ASSOCIATION.
+E. To cooperate with other organizations which have similar objectives, in whole or in part, to those of this ASSOCIATION.

-7. To formulate such rules and regulations as in the opinion of the Board of Directors are essential to the interests and objectives of the ASSOCIATION.
-Board of Directors must attend a minimum of two-thirds (2/3) of all regularly scheduled meetings per year.
-Failure to comply with the minimum attendance guidelines may be grounds for a Directors removal from the board according to Article VI, Section 12.
+G. To formulate such rules and regulations as in the opinion of the Board of Directors are essential to the interests and objectives of the ASSOCIATION.

-ARTICLE V OFFICERS
+OFFICERS

 SECTION 1

-The elected Officer(s) of the ASSOCIATION shall be:
+DESIGNATION OF OFFICERS: The elected Officer(s) of the ASSOCIATION shall be:

 1) The President

-2) The 1st Vice president
+2) The 1st Vice President

-3) The 2nd Vice president
+3) The 2nd Vice President

 4) The Secretary